 Different roof systems have different problems.
-Each having issues common to the roof type.
-So, tile roofs have common issues for tile and shingle roofs common issues for shingles.
-The repairs for these problems are also similar depending on the roof type you’re working one.
-In this blog we will examine roofing problems specific to each type.
+Each had issues common to the roof type.
+So, tile roofs have common issues for tile, and shingle roofs common issues for shingles.
+The repairs for these problems are also similar depending on the roof type you’re working on.
+In this blog, we will examine roofing problems specific to each type.

 The Top 5 Most Common Roof Problems

-- Type 3 tiles roof, like the ones we construct in the Boca Raton Fl area, rely on tar paper installed under the tiles to form a “secondary water barrier”.
+Type 3 tiles roof, like the ones we construct in the Boca Raton Fl area, rely on tar paper installed under the tiles to form a “secondary water barrier”.
 Cracked tiles on a type 3 roof don’t necessarily produce a leak.
-Unless, the tiles are secured to the roof using nails.
-Nail on tile roofs penetrate the tar paper below.
-Water getting under the tiles through cracks, cracked stucco around roof penetrations or where a gable meets a hip rust the nails.
+Unless the tiles are secured to the roof using nails.
+Nail on tile roofs penetrates the tar paper below.
+Water getting under the tiles through cracks, cracked stucco around roof penetrations or where a gable meets hip rust the nails.
 Rusted nails commonly cause roof leaks.

-- Roof shingles are uses across the country including South Florida.
+Roof shingles are uses across the country including South Florida.
 They are used on both residential and commercial roofs.
-They are relatively in expensive and easy to install.
-There are two kind of shingles, architectural and 3-tabbed.
+They are relatively inexpensive and easy to install.
+There are two kinds of shingles, architectural and 3-tabbed.
 You might be surprised to know that I find bullets lodged in many shingle roofs.
 Tree branches rubbing or falling are also a common occurrence.
-But the single most common problem on shingle roofs is nails backing up and puncturing the it.
+But the single most common problem on shingle roofs is nails backing up and puncturing it.

-- Single-ply flat roofs are call such because they have only one layer.
-TPO is the widely used single ply system used today.
-So, punctures, falling objects and foot traffic are the most common cause for roof leaks in TPO flat roofs.
+Single-ply flat roofs are called such because they have only one layer.
+TPO is the widely used single-ply system used today.
+So, punctures, falling objects, and foot traffic are the most common cause of roof leaks in TPO flat roofs.
 But there is another frequent cause and that’s the original install.
 Single-ply roofs come in 10-foot rolls.
 They are seamed together being welded with hot air guns.
 If the gun operator misses a small spot, we get a “cold weld”.
-Cold welds leak are far too often the cause for roof leaks.
+Cold welds leak is far too often the cause for roof leaks.

 Missing or Damaged Shingles

-If the leak has persisted for a long time, there may be rotten wood that needs to be changes.
+If the leak has persisted for a long time, there may be rotten wood that needs to change.
 This complicates the repair requiring the need for a licensed contractor for the roof maintenance.

+This kind of roof problems can be fixed by yourself.
 You can repair or replace damaged roof tiles.
 Repairing requires the use of an approved roof tile repair mastic.
 We use OSI’s RT-600.
-This product has high strength and is approved to repair and adhere roof tiles in a repair.
+This product has high strength and is approved to repair and adhere to roof tiles in a repair.

 Replacing broken roof tiles can be a good option.
-Nail on tiles need to be lifted and then remove the nail using a flat bar.
-Its sometime possible to just lift and pull out tiles held with nails.
-Tile held on with foam tend to peel up with a little finessing.
+The nail on tiles needs to be lifted and then remove the nail using a flat bar.
+It's sometimes possible to just lift and pull out tiles held with nails.
+Tile held on with foam tends to peel up with a little finessing.

 How to Fix a Flat Roof?

-The most common repair used by homeowners and DIY guys is a cold process patch using plastic cement.
-A proper repair like this will have fabric applied between to layers.
+The most common repair used by homeowners and DIY guys to fix the roof problems is a cold process patch using plastic cement.
+A proper repair of a flat roof like this will have fabric applied between layers.
 We call that three-coursing.
 But this is a simple repair and not intended to be permanent.
 Products like Flex Seal are of the same value.